kevsup/cs225a/README.md

 Algorithms used: operation/task space control, posture/null space control (redundancy), force compliance control, joint space control, velocity saturation, and finite state machine.

+## Diagrams and Written Report
+See the written report [here.](https://github.com/kevsup/cs225a/blob/master/Mailbot_written_report.pdf) See diagrams and slides here.

 ## Dependencies
 The project depends on the sai2 libraries from Stanford.